Ascuta media

 Ascuta media is a species of spider in the family Orsolobidae.
 It is endemic to New Zealand.

 Taxonomy

 Ascuta media was described in 1956 by Raymond Forster.
+The holotype is stored in Canterbury Museum.

 Description

 Cephalothorax and chelicerae are a uniform brown colour.
 Legs are paler in colour.
 Eyes are ringed with black colour.
 Abdomen is creamy white with chevron patterns.

 Distribution

 Ascuta media is endemic to Fiordland in New Zealand.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".